Shiiyam03/Data-Structure-in-C/README.md

 # Data-Structure-in-C
- This repository contains the C source code for a data structure implementation that performs various operations.
+ This repository contains the C source code for  data structure implementation that performs various operations.

 # Avl Tree
      1. Insert